Menu

 • 11th-grade students traveling to London, Milan, Geneva, and other destinations around Europe to visit universities with the College Counseling team

-Academic Travel Director Natalie Philpot is constantly looking for opportunities to add new trips, and there is always the possibility that travel plans will need to be adjusted due to the pandemic or other external factors, but below is the list of Blue trips we intend to offer during the 2021–2022 academic year.
+Academic Travel Director Natalie Philpot is constantly looking for opportunities to add new trips, and below is the list of Blue trips that will be offered during the 2024–2025 academic year.

-• Florence for Modern History/IB European History/10th-grade Honors Literature students
+• Florence for Modern History/IB European History/Honors World Literature students

-• Heidelberg, Lausanne, or Bologna for students studying German, French, or Italian
+• Berlin, Paris, Puglia, or Madrid for students studying German, French, Italian, or Spanish

 • Basel for Architecture & Design students